ChristofferG/homeassistant-dmipollen/README.md

 ## Future
 ---
-As dmi.dk is working on providing free data the source of the pollen data will properly change during the next years.[https://confluence.govcloud.dk/display/FDAPI](https://confluence.govcloud.dk/display/FDAPI)
+As dmi.dk is working on providing free data the source of the pollen data will properly change during the next years.
+See [https://confluence.govcloud.dk/display/FDAPI](https://confluence.govcloud.dk/display/FDAPI)